Home Blog What is Assignment Of Benefits (AOB) in Medical Billing?

 Can an Insurance Company Refuse Assignment of Benefits

-1. Some policies do not allow AOB for out-of-network services.
+• The plan does not allow AOB for out-of-network services

 Pros and Cons of Assignment of Benefits